omkarium/rufendec/README.md

 OR

 rufendec ./source-dir ./target-dir -p ./passwordfile -o encrypt -m gcm -t 12 -i 100000

+OR

+rufendec ./source-dir ./target-dir -o encrypt

+OR

+rufendec ./source-dir -o encrypt

 ```
 The mode, threads and iterations have default values, so you do not need to pass them.
-Also, if you maintain the password file in /etc, /home, /root or ".", then you do not need to pass the -p option.
+Also, if you maintain the password file in /etc, /home, /root, ".", "..", "../../", then you do not need to pass the -p option.

+If you do not pass options like -m, -t, -i then the default values will be chosen.

 ### How to Decrypt
 Now imagine you have deleted the directory "source-dir" after successfully encrypting the files, but now you want the decrypted files and their respective parent directories and the structure back.